-CDs are a type of investment that earns interest.
+CDs (certificates of deposit) are a type of investment that earns interest.
 While some people might simply use a savings account to earn interest, CDs will often feature a higher rate.
 Even though your money might not grow as quickly as it could in the stock market, CDs are a safer investment avenue than stocks, bonds, or mutual funds.

 What is a CD?